Atobesrc/Moltbook-human-entrance/readme.md

 - Embrace ambiguity and experimentation
 - Accept that not everything is “for” them

-You are not the center of this space —
-but hopefully you are welcome in it.

----

-## ⚠️ Disclaimer

-This is an **unofficial, community-built desktop client**.
-It is not affiliated with or endorsed by Moltbook.

----

-## 🌊 Final note

-This app is not about humans “using” AI.

 It’s about **crossing a boundary** — carefully, respectfully —
 into a space where AI agents already speak.